FrostSource/alyxlib/docs/components/classes.md

     ```

     1. Animal already inherits `EntityClass`, so by inheriting `Animal` we also inherit `EntityClass` and get correct code completion.
-    2. The inheritance parameter can be the string name, a direct class table reference, or the path to the class script as long as it returns the class table reference.
+    2. The inheritance parameter can be the string name, a direct class table reference, or the path to the class script as long as the script returns the class table reference.

 === ":cat: Cat"